 These data are used for online (low latency) GW searches (read in the shared memory in this case) and in the CCs for offline analysis.

-These data are stored in the Cascina buffer and copied to all the AdV CCs.
+These data are stored in the Cascina buffer.
+They are copied to all the AdV CCs only during Science Runs, and astrowatch and calibration periods.